halBRY/CS528-Docs/code_and_build_instructions.md

 ## Shaders
 In `/Assets/Shaders`, the `PointCloudDisk.shader` shader contains the code to draw the stars.
 This shader program reads in the vertex data sent from the Mesh created in `PointCloudCustomVertData.cs`.
 There, it applies transoformations to get the stars in the right place, at the right scale, at the right time.
 These vertexes are passed to a geometry shader where a sphere is drawn at each point.
 Finally, the spheres are colored by either spectral type of exoplanet number, and are darkened the farther the camera is from their base point.

+## UI Elements
+In In `/Assets/Textures`, there are several custom UI elements.
+There PNG textures were created in Clip Studio Paint.